NaturalHistoryMuseum/scratchpads2-chef/documentation/VAGRANT.md

 Note, there is currently no replication configured between any of the database servers on the data hosts - they effectively act independently of each other.

-You will need to add entries to your hosts file for `get.scratchpads.eu`, and an additional domain name(s) that you would like to create Scratchpads/Drupal sites for.
-The entry should point to the control server.

-    192.168.0.78 get.scratchpads.eu test.scratchpad

 An easy way of finding the IP address of the server, is to SSH into it